I think the most important thing here is melodies… You want to share emotions through your music.

 This is the first of a two-part series.
 The second, in which he gives advice to aspiring synth gods and talks about the impact of his music, will run next week.

 Right now, David “College” Grellier, a musical auteur whose colorful, synthy sounds capture the essence of your favorite classic films, is back home in Nantes, France.
 The town is the birthplace of his Valerie Collective audio-visual movement that spawned one of the decade’s biggest hits, “A Real Hero,” from the Drive soundtrack.

-Behind him, by about three months, is a successful coast-to-coast North American tour — his favorite one so far, he says — during which he performed some of his most famous songs along with his most recent collection, last fall’s excellent 70s-80s stalker revival Save The Day EP.
+Behind him, by about three months, is a successful coast-to-coast North American tour — his favorite one so far, he says — during which he performed some of his most famous songs along with his most recent from last fall’s excellent 70s-80s stalker revival Save The Day EP.

 In front of him are some significant live shows, followed by some much-needed downtime he’ll use to recharge his creative batteries.

 Grellier is busy ramping up for Valerie’s huge eighth anniversary party in Hong Kong on May 30 (along with some other gigs).
 He and some others to-be-announced will bring their gorgeous and chic 80s pastiche to the former British colony in a grande fête we all wish we could attend.

 “I’m about to rebuild my live set for the performance,” the pleasant and amiable Grellier tells me over Skype.

 Before delving too much into the anniversary party, or even College’s upcoming presence in a documentary debuting at SXSW this weekend about an amateur Raiders of the Lost Ark, let’s take a closer look at Grellier’s recent experience touring this side of the Earth.
 You’ll also want to stick around to learn how he makes that music you play a million times a day.

 College Tours North America, Reunites With Old Friends